miklevin/MikeLev.in/_posts/2025-09-15-sovereign-ai-symbiosis-skill-based.md

 There's the other-intelligent organelle aspect of this, but then there's also the tool interface.
 That's what makes Neuralink so scary.
 It's a body-hack that is in turn potentially hackable just as wireless pacemakers are today.
 Scary.
-But over and over we find we can partition of a portion of one sense like vision, hearing and touch and use it for another sense like a pad on the tongue for the visually impaired to see.
+But over and over we find we can partition off a portion of one of our senses such as vision, hearing and touch and use it for another sense.
+This is sometimes done with pads on the tongue for the visually impaired to see through touch.
 It's like how some people can hear colors through synesthesia.
 The brain can remap one sense to another so your human-machine link can be broken as easily as taking off a pair of Meta Ray Bans.
 Metarays?

 ## Rejecting the Hive Mind: Sovereignty in a Cybernetic Society